Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Implications for AI research and AI-based tools

 \subsection{Implications for Check-worthy document detection}

-The first AI task aims to support filtering the check-worthy documents (that is, news articles, blog posts, or even posts on social media) from monitored sources.
+The first AI task aims to support filtering the check-worthy documents (that is, news articles, blog posts, or even posts on social media) from monitored sources, which addresses the European fact-checkers' problem of filtering relevant content for fact-checking from the monitored outlets.
 It can be defined as follows: given an input set of documents, detect such documents that are worth fact-checking, and thus they should receive fact-checkers' attention (e.g., they contain factual claims, they are potentially impactful and harmful to society, etc.).
 This task can be addressed either as a classification (a document is or is not check-worthy) or a ranking problem (prioritizing the most check-worthy documents).
 It should be addressed with information available at document creation time (i.e., without relying on user feedback that appears later).
 Given that false information spreads faster than true information~\cite{vosoughi_spread_2018}, the impact of a fact-check can be limited once the post has already become viral.
 On the other hand, early fact-checks can limit the spread of false information and can thus serve as a way of pre-bunking, which has already been shown to be effective in existing studies~\cite{roozenbeek_psychological_2022}.